Wizzarddo/QuillbotCracked/README.md

 # QuillbotCracked
-Quillbot for FREE yesyes real 100% 2023
+Quillbot extension to get it for FREE yesyes real 100% 2023